jmjung83/TT_and_TCP/README.md

 ## [Publication Title]
-## Characterizing therapeutic signatures of tran-scription factors in cancer by incorporating profiles in compound treated cells (by Jinmyung Jung)
+## Characterizing therapeutic signatures of transcription factors in cancer by incorporating profiles in compound treated cells (by Jinmyung Jung)

 ## [Environment]
 * python 3.7.6